hardcamls/zprize/msm-test.md

 point to this form.

-The input and output points Basefield values are all in (or expected to be in) montgomery form (montgomery here refers to montgomery multiplication).
-This is also some extra work that we are required to do in precomputation and during evaluation, as we don't represent our points internally in montgomery space.
+The input and output points Basefield values are all in (or expected to be in) Montgomery form (Montgomery here refers to Montgomery multiplication).
+This is also some extra work that we are required to do in precomputation and during evaluation, as we don't represent our points internally in Montgomery space.

 ### Generating Test Data

 _Note: If you have already previously generated test data, you can skip this step._

-Run with freshly generated points and save the testdata and save the testdata to a directory.
+Run with freshly generated points and save the test data to a directory.
 Note that this overwrites anything you have in 'path/to/write/to' without warning!